-This differs from monthly rental payments, which are paid in advance for the month they cover; if you rent a property, your payment due on say August 1st covers the month of August.
+This differs from monthly rental payments, which are paid in advance for the month they cover; if you rent a property, your payment due on say August 1st covers rent for the month of August.

 It’s gets tricky when you start making mortgage payments, as the start date of your first payment is determined by your closing date.

-Example: If you close your mortgage on August 20, your first mortgage payment isn’t due until October 1.
+Example: If you close your mortgage on August 20th, your first mortgage payment isn’t due until October 1st.

 However, at closing, you would need to pay the remaining interest for the month of August, or 11 days worth; this is typically known as prepaid interest, and appears as a closing cost.

-In this particular example, assuming your mortgage rate was 5.50 percent and the loan balance was $300,000, the daily interest rate ($45.83) x 11 would be $504.17.
+In this particular example, assuming your mortgage rate was 5.50% and the loan balance was $300,000, the daily interest rate ($45.83) x 11 would be $504.17.

 Some borrowers think they’re skipping a monthly mortgage payment, but in fact they’ve paid the 10 days of interest in August and the full month of September by the time the October payment is due.

 You can, however, avoid costly out-of-pocket upfront expenses by closing at the end of the month.